rrrene/credo/README.md

 ## What can it do?

-`credo` can show you refactoring opportunities in your code, complex and duplicated code fragments, warn you about common mistakes, show inconsistencies in your naming scheme and - if needed - help you enforce a desired coding style.
+`credo` can show you refactoring opportunities in your code, complex code fragments, warn you about common mistakes, show inconsistencies in your naming scheme and - if needed - help you enforce a desired coding style.

 If you are a Rubyist it is best described as an opinionated mix between [Inch](https://github.com/rrrene/inch) and [Rubocop](https://github.com/bbatsov/rubocop).